AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 his actions; and every one will be in that order which the merits of his work have procured for him."

+## Mosheim and Robertson.

-**Mosheim** thus expresses Origen\'s views: "As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
+Mosheim thus expresses Origen\'s views: "As all divine punishments are salutary and useful, so also that which divine justice has inflicted on vitiated souls, although it is a great evil, is nevertheless salutary in its tendency, and should conduct them to blessedness.
 For the tiresome conflict of opposite propensities, the onsets of the passions, the pains and sorrows and other evils arising from the connection of the mind with the body, and with a sentient soul, may and should excite the captive soul to long for the recovery of its lost happiness, and lead it to concentrate all its energies in order to escape from its misery.
-For God acts like a physician, who employs harsh and bitter remedies, not only to cure the diseased, but also to induce them to preserve their health and to avoid whatever might impair it.\"[^257]
+For God acts like a physician, who employs harsh and bitter remedies, not only to cure the diseased, but also to induce them to preserve their health and to avoid whatever might impair it.\"[^255]

-The candid historian **Robertson** gives an accurate statement of Origen\'s eschatology, with references to his works, as follows: "All punishment, he holds, is merely corrective and remedial, being ordained in order that all creatures may be restored to their original perfection.
+The candid historian Robertson gives an accurate statement of Origen\'s eschatology, with references to his works, as follows: "All punishment, he holds, is merely corrective and remedial, being ordained in order that all creatures may be restored to their original perfection.
 At the resurrection all mankind will have to pass through a fire; the purged spirits will enter into Paradise, a place of training for the consummation; the wicked will remain in the \'fire,\' which, however, is not described as material, but as a mental and spiritual misery.
 The matter and food of it, he says, are our sins, which, when swollen to the height, are inflamed to become our punishment; and the outer darkness is the darkness of ignorance.
 But the condition of these spirits is not without hope, although thousands of years may elapse before their suffering shall have wrought its due effect on them.
 On the other hand, those who are admitted into Paradise may abuse their free will, as in the beginning, and may consequently be doomed to a renewal of their sojourn in the flesh.
-Every reasonable creature --- even Satan himself --- may be turned from evil to good, so as not to be excluded from salvation."[^258]
+Every reasonable creature --- even Satan himself
+--- may be turned from evil to good, so as not to be excluded from salvation."[^256]

-Notwithstanding **Robertson**\'s doubt, expressed elsewhere in his history, whether Origen taught the salvability of \"devils,\" Origen\'s language is clear.
+Notwithstanding Robertson\'s doubt, expressed elsewhere in his history, whether Origen taught the salvability of \"devils,\" Origen\'s language is clear.
 He says: "But whether any of these orders who act under the government of the Devil...will in a future world be converted to righteousness...or whether persistent and inveterate wickedness may be changed by the power of habit into nature, is a result which you yourself, reader, may approve of;" but he goes on to say that in the eternal and invisible worlds, "all those beings are arranged according to a regular plan, in the order and degree of their merits; so that some